varocarras/ECG-523/README.md

 # Demo Code

-- The demo code allows you to use our trained model to predict a rhythm for a given waveform.
+- The demo code allows for training the model as well as loading its weights to predict a rhythm for any given waveform.
-- Run the scipt to query the network and choose the algorithm to use
+- Run the script to generate visualizations and show an example of predicting a rhythm for a particular patient.
+- In order to retrain the model:
+  - Run train.py or uncomment the training code from the Demo.ipynb

 ## (Detector)